 Jean Wyllys became a household name after appearing on Gran Hermano, Brazil’s version of Big Brother.
-After the show, the journalist used his celebrity status to run for political office, becoming the first openly gay member of Brazil’s conservative Parliament.
+After the show, the journalist used his celebrity status to run for political office, becoming the first (known) gay member of Brazil’s conservative Parliament.
 Sometimes compared to the United States’ Harvey Milk, in 2013 he was the primary voice opposing a bill that would allow doctors to treat being gay as a psychological disorder and try to “cure” it.
 (The bill was ultimately withdrawn.)
 Wyllys thinks that many people outside of Brazil believe his country to be an LGBTQ oasis because of the general openness of its culture and the flamboyance of the Carnival in Rio.
 However, that is not entirely the case, he says.
 He was driven to become politically active because of the ongoing occurrence of hate crimes in Brazil and a societal shift to more fundamentalist religious values.

-India: Openly gay royalty
+India: Gay royalty

 China: From ’90s chatroom to local meetups

 Xiangqi founded the Shanghai Nvai, the city’s only group for Chinese lesbians, as an online website and chatroom in the 1990s.
-Back then, LGBTQ people were often afraid to meet in public so the Internet space was a refuge for women who were questioning their sexuality or apprehensive about coming out.
+Back then, LGBTQ people were often afraid to meet in public so the website was a refuge for women who were questioning their sexuality, or apprehensive about coming out.
 In the 2000s, Nvai began holding in-person meetings, which have since become a welcome opportunity for the community to gather.
 Their original meetup spot was demolished due to the city’s modernization, so Xiangqi now hosts them in her apartment.
 “When I first started the website, I never thought that I would become a lesbian community organizer,” she recalls.
 “Everything was still so secretive.
 But I began to learn about the gay movement in Hong Kong and Taiwan and talked to people from other countries, and my own attitude began to change.
 These new perspectives pushed me forward.”

 Kenya: Quiet pride and loud prejudice